 On our way out of the park we saw this bighorn sheep.
 Or is it a ram?
 An animal specialist I am not, but whatever it was, it was pretty cool and right next to my car window.

 And then we drove for a while on I-90.
 And if you’ve ever been on I-90 in South Dakota, then you know about the 237,842 signs for Wall Drug.
-Actually, I don’t know how many there were because Joel and I gave up counting after about 30.
+Actually, I don’t know how many there were because we gave up counting after about 30.
 And we started in the middle of the state!

 And then it was on the road again.